 The personality of your boss plays a vital role in affecting how you love your job.
 More people quit a bad boss rather than the job itself.

 I was lucky enough to not have an experience working under a mean boss.
-My direct supervisor taught me and covered me a lot, and while the director was harder to deal with, I think he was just trying to push us youngster really hard.
+My direct supervisor taught me and covered for me a lot, and while the director was harder to deal with, I think he was just trying to push us youngster really hard.
 Which I admit, I needed at some point.

 3. Is the company stable?